Beverly Hills Vein Institute

 Vein Ablation Specialist located in Beverly Hills, CA & Westlake Village, CA

 Varithena® is an innovative injectable microfoam treatment for varicose veins and spider veins.
-At Beverly Hills Vein Institute in Beverly Hills, California, Ivan Brooks, MD, offers microfoam Varithena to reduce the appearance of varicose veins and other uncomfortable side effects of venous insufficiency.
+At Beverly Hills Vein Institute in Beverly Hills and Westlake Village, California, Ivan Brooks, MD, offers microfoam Varithena to reduce the appearance of varicose veins and other uncomfortable side effects of venous insufficiency.
 If you’re in the Los Angeles area, call the practice or schedule a consultation online today to learn how microfoam Varithena can get rid of your varicose veins.

 Varithena is an FDA-approved type of sclerotherapy that uses a foaming solution instead of a liquid.
 It works by displacing the blood in your varicose vein, which makes the vein collapse on itself and seal shut.
 The foam also causes fibrosis inside your vein, which creates scarring and tissue thickening to help close your vein.